What vaccinations do I need to have before traveling abroad?

 Many state and local health departments also offer travel immunization services.
 Check your white pages or online for office locations.

-How much time before my departure do I need to plan for to receive my necessary vaccines?
+How soon before my departure should I receive my necessary vaccines?

 If needed, all commonly used vaccines can be given on the same day.
 However, certain vaccines that typically cause local reactions should (if possible) be given on separate office visits.
 Fortunately, a number of combined vaccines are now available that provide protection against more than one disease.
 Combination vaccines are just as safe and effective as individual single-disease vaccines and offer the convenience of fewer injections.